imarios/frameless.g8/README.markdown

 sbt run
 ```

-Bring up a REPL with frameless pre-loaded and ready to experiment:
+Bring up a REPL with Frameless pre-loaded and ready to experiment:

 ```
 sbt console